-Mitochondrial dna testing, usually abbreviated to mtDNA testing, is becoming more common but doesn't have quite the same clout in genealogical terms as Y-dna testing.
+Usually abbreviated to mtDNA, mitochondrial dna testing, is becoming more mainstream but doesn't have quite the same clout in genealogical terms as Y-dna testing.
 Nonetheless, it is gaining in popularity, and can be used to clarify the genetic backgrounds of female ancestors.

 Mitochondrial dna is passed from a woman to her children.
 Unlike Y-dna, which examines the y-chromosone and is passed only from male to male, mtDNA is passed to daughters and sons.
 So a mitochondrial dna test can be taken by both men and women.
 It is important to remember, however, that while men have mtDNA, they cannot pass it on.
 Only women can do so.